IViperI/SNotes/README.md

 You can create, edit and delete a notes using appropriate buttons.

 # Tags
-Select any note in list and create or delete tag approriate buttons.
+Select any note in list and create or delete a tags approriate buttons.